 ”How do you resolve conflicting product requirements?
 There’s often conflicting priorities between increasing revenues (from wider stakeholders) and increasing interactivity/engagement on the app. ”

-There’s different priorities, that’s cool, but you need to be on the same page on overall strategy upwards wherever it converges – e.g. company level, business unit level, etc.
+There are different priorities, that’s cool, but you need to be on the same page on overall strategy upwards wherever it converges – e.g., company level, business unit level, etc.

 You need to very clearly draw the relationship between interaction/engagement and revenue.
 Assuming you don’t work for a non-profit, today’s interaction = tomorrow’s revenue, right?
 Are you crystal clear on your customer funnel?

-I’ve personally found that Pirate Metrics are useful when making the case for engagement in the past.
+I’ve personally found that Pirate Metrics are useful when making a case for engagement in the past.

 ”Having founded your own company previously, and now a leader at a major company how do you coach your team to have the same entrepreneur mindset of trying a new way of thinking to solve an issue for your users? ”

 A lot of this is grounded in building a strong creative / experimental culture in your teams, and of course, it’s easier said than done.
 I usually try to accomplish this culture in the following ways: